minicoohei/tokenpocket.github.io/README.md

-# TaokePocket Ethereum Safe Wallet
+# TokePocket Ethereum Safe Wallet

 ## Dapps browser in you phone